tips

 Toll Payments

-The AP-68 to San Sebastián can cost €12+ one way.
-Google Maps can route around tolls if you prefer (slower but more scenic).
+The AP-68 to San Sebastian can cost €12+ one way.
+Google Maps can route around tolls if you prefer.
+It's slower but more scenic.

 Driving Polaroid

-Most of our road trips feel like this.
+Outside cities, yes.
+Spanish motorways are excellent, well-maintained, and often quiet.
+Most of our road trips feel easy.
 Quiet highways, coastal roads, winding through hills.
 The roads are smooth, traffic is light.
 It's the kind of driving that feels like part of the holiday.

-Mild panic mode: Things get louder when we head into a city.
-The streets are narrow, parking is creative, roads weren't built for modern traffic, and tourists step out like they're indestructible.
+Things change when you head into a city.
+The streets are narrow, parking is creative, roads weren't built for modern traffic, and pedestrians step out like they're indestructible.

 If you're entering a city, mentally prepare.
 Give your passenger the navigator job.
 If you're alone, go slow, stay calm.
 Take in the sights once you've found parking and your heart rate has returned to normal.